11 Best Pieces of Advice for Generation Z

 “Another miraculous thing about growing up is that we never stop learning.”

-Author Bio: Alex DiMeglio is an admissions counselor and writer/editor for the CareerUp Intern Abroad Program.
+Author Bio: Alex DiMeglio is an admissions counsellor and writer/editor for the CareerUp Intern Abroad Program.
 His public relations/communications background, along with his urge to help, has him discovering new ways where we can properly communicate and achieve the impossible.
 His passions include films, novels, and creative writing.